Can Vinyl Plank Flooring Be Installed Over Tile: A Comprehensive Guide

 To address these challenges, consider the following solutions:

-1. Surface Preparation: Utilize a self-leveling compound to create a flat, even surface, ensuring that the vinyl planks lay smoothly and adhere effectively.
+1. Surface Preparation: Utilize a self-leveling compound to create a flat, even surface, ensuring that vinyl planks lay smoothly and adhere effectively.

 2. Tile Repair: Secure any loose tiles and fill in cracks with appropriate filler to create a stable foundation, preventing future movement and damage.